Judith P. Hallett: Honors

 Hallett has been honored by the publishing of a festschrift (a celebratory collection of articles) for her contributions to the study of Roman literature and culture.
 The title of the festschrift is Roman Literature, Gender and Reception: Domina Illustris.
 She also received the Lambda Classical Caucus (LCC) Activism Award for the year 2015.
 This award is given to members who have promoted the rights and well-being of sexual minorities beyond the usual academic activities.
 She was the Suzanne Deal Booth Scholar-in-Residence at the Intercollegiate Center for Classical Studies in Rome for 2017–2018.
 In March 2018, she was awarded the Lifetime Achievement Award from Eta Sigma Phi, the citation drawing attention not only to her research and teaching but also to her 'stalwart service for the profession'.
 In April 2018, a one-day international colloquium on women and classical scholarship was held at the University of Maryland to honor her retirement.
 In 2023 she, along with her co-editors Bartolo Natoli and Angela Pitts, won the Bolchazy-Carducci Pedagogy Award for the book Ancient Women Writers of Greece and Rome.

 Throughout her career, Hallett authored (and co-authored) many ovationes (celebratory speeches written in Latin) of her fellow classical scholars.
 These Latin compositions were usually delivered at annual meetings of notable organizations within Classical Studies, such as the Classical Association of the Atlantic States.

+In 1992 she received a Distinguished Scholar-Teacher Award at the University of Maryland.